 Why is it hard for many people to identify as Europeans?
-Where does the recent rise in Euroscepticism come from?
-And how does Europe protect its minorities?
+How does Europe protect its minorities? and how should the European Union position itself in a rapidly changing global landscape?

 Euroculture offers great opportunities if you are interested in understanding—and shaping—today's Europe.
 Our two-year master's programme is ideal for students who understand that Europe's future will be shaped not only by economics and politics, but also by struggles over identities, values, and heritage.